Philippe Bourguignon: Boards

-Philippe sits on the boards of CAVA, a fast casual Mediterranean food company founded in Washington, D.C.; Vinfolio, serving wine-enthusiasts and collectors worldwide (USA); Neiman Marcus; Operation Hope; Positive Planet; Worldview; and is an adviser at startups including Busbud, SRS Acquiom, and Framebridge.
+Bourguignon sat on the boards of CAVA, a fast casual Mediterranean food company founded in Washington, D.C.; Vinfolio, serving wine-enthusiasts and collectors worldwide (USA); Neiman Marcus; busbud; mintHouse; Operation Hope; Positive Planet; Worldview; and is an adviser at startups including SRS Acquiom, and Framebridge.
 He previously sat on the Boards of Zipcar, a car sharing company (USA) that was acquired by Avis and eBay.
 He was chairman of the "Scientific Committee of Law and Economics" at the French Ministry of Justice in 2004 and 2005) after being an adviser to the French Minister of foreign affairs in 2003.
+He was also on the board of Meetic (how Match.com), Canal +, the newspaper Libération, the museum Palais de Tokyo and the Aspen France Institute.

-Bourguignon was CEO of Miraval resorts, an exclusive Tuscan-based spa resort.
+Bourguignon was CEO of Miraval resorts, an exclusive wellness resort.
 The first Miraval resort covered 400 acre at the base of the Catalina Mountains near Tucson, Arizona.
 In July 2011, Bourguignon was named CEO of Exclusive Resorts.
 Exclusive Resorts was founded in 2002 and has grown to be the world's largest and best destination club.

-Philippe Bourguignon has been named Chevalier of the Legion of Honor and Officer in the Ordre national du Mérite in France, and received the Moroccan Wissam Al Alaoui Order.
+Bourguignon has been named Chevalier of the Legion of Honor and Officer in the Ordre national du Mérite in France, and received the Moroccan Wissam Al Alaoui Order.

 Personal

-Philippe Bourguignon is married, and the father of two children.
+Bourguignon is married, and the father of two children.
 He races yachts with Bruno Peyron and set a record for crossing the English Channel.
 He also won the Bermuda World Series America’s Cup with Team New Zealand I in May 2016.